pforman/ebs-snap/README.md

 ebs-snap /
 ```

 The mount point (in this case `/`) is matched to a device using /proc/mounts, then the corresponding volume-id is retrieved from the API.
-RA snapshot is created of that volume-id, then all tags from the source volume are copied, plus an `Expires` tag, formatted as an ISO8601 date string.
+A snapshot is created of that volume-id, then all tags from the source volume are copied, plus an `Expires` tag, formatted as an ISO8601 date string.

 ## Options